Hannie Schaft: Resistance work

-Death
+Arrest and death

-She was eventually arrested at a military checkpoint in Haarlem on 21 March 1945 while distributing the illegal communist newspaper de Waarheid (literally 'The Truth'), which was a cover story.
+She was eventually arrested at a military checkpoint in Haarlem on 21 March 1945 while distributing the illegal communist newspaper de Waarheid ('The Truth'), which was a cover story.
 She was transporting secret documentation for the Resistance.
 She worked closely with Anna A.C.
 Wijnhoff.
 She was brought to a prison in Amsterdam.
 After much interrogation, torture, and solitary confinement, Schaft was identified by the roots of her red hair by her former colleague Anna Wijnhoff.
+Schaft admitted her Resistance activities, but there is no evidence that she gave the Nazis information about her fellow fighters.

 Schaft was executed by Dutch Nazi officials on 17 April 1945.
 Although at the end of the war there was an agreement between the occupier and the Binnenlandse Strijdkrachten ('Dutch resistance') to stop executions, she was shot dead three weeks before the end of the war in the dunes of Overveen, near Bloemendaal.
 Two men known as Mattheus Schmitz and Maarten Kuiper took her to the execution site.
 Schmitz shot her in the head at close range.
-However, the only bullet only grazed Schaft.
+However, the bullet only grazed Schaft.
 She allegedly told her executioners: Ik schiet beter "I shoot better!", after which Kuiper delivered a final shot to her head.
 Schaft's execution was directly ordered by Willy Lages.

 Although Schaft's supposed final words became famous, they were never confirmed.
 A Dutch World War II historian said a search through the Dutch archives does not ever mention Schaft saying "I shoot better!"
 During a post-war interrogation, Kuiper said he had been talking to Schaft when he suddenly heard a gunshot after which she cried out in pain and started shaking.
 Realizing that Schmitz had only grazed her, Kuiper took out his submachine gun and fired a burst at Schaft, after which she immediately collapsed.
 One of the shots hit her in the head, killing her.
+It was the Dutch novelist Theun de Vries who added Hannie Schaft's last words as a poetic license in his book The Girl With the Red Hair (Het meisje met het rode haar, 1956).